jmcnamara/rust_xlsxwriter/examples/Readme.md

   requires at least one column between each outline grouping at the same level.

-* `doc_worksheet_group_rows1.rs` - An example of how to group worksheet rows into outlines.
+* `doc_worksheet_group_columns1.rs` - An example of how to group worksheet columns into outlines.

-* `doc_worksheet_group_rows2.rs` - An example of how to group worksheet rows into outlines.
+* `doc_worksheet_group_columns2.rs` - An example of how to group worksheet columns into outlines.
 This example shows hows to add secondary groups within a primary grouping.
-Excel requires at least one row between each outline grouping at the same level.
+Excel requires at least one column between each outline grouping at the same level.

 * `doc_worksheet_group_rows_collapsed1.rs` - An example of how to group
   worksheet rows into outlines with collapsed/hidden rows.